Ewelkaka/vite/.github/commit-convention.md

 The subject contains a succinct description of the change:

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize the first letter
 - no dot (.) at the end
+### Body
+The body contains a more detailed description of the change, including the reasoning behind it and any relevant context.
+It should be wrapped in triple quotes (""") and can include multiple paragraphs if needed.